nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

 :information_source: In the `ADDRESS` field, if the character / is present, the previous character in the user input should be a space to observe the intended output.
-If the previous character matches any of these characters, (aenp), excluding the parentheses, the intended output will not be observed.
+If the previous character matches any of these characters, 'a','e','n','p', excluding the parentheses, the intended output will not be observed.

 </div>